trustpilot/ilenia/README.md

 ### useTranslations

-That's right, hooks!
 Get access to the raw translations data from the context with the `useTranslations` custom hook:

 ```javascript
 function App() {